Vaddum/vkbasalt-manager/README.md

-# VkBasalt Manager - Universal Installation & Configuration Tool
+# VkBasalt Manager - Installation & Configuration Tool

 A comprehensive graphical interface for installing, configuring, and managing VkBasalt post-processing effects on Linux gaming systems.
 This tool provides an easy-to-use solution for enhancing your gaming visuals with minimal performance impact.